Beer & Battlefields

 - Fourth Battle of Ypres - 26 September 1918Also known as the Spring Offensive and the Battle of the Lys, the Fourth Battle of Ypres was the Germans final attempt to break the Allied lines around Ypres.
 They did this as an attempt to defeat the Allies before the American troops arrived to aid th British and French soliders alreasdy fighting on the Western Front.

 Designed by our popular battlefield guide Marc Hope, we have a fascinating experience waiting for you.
-We have combined some of the most famous battlefield sites for both World War 1 and World War 2, with visits to the breweries, whose beers were drunk by the troops.
+We have combined some of the most well-known battlefield sites for both World War 1 and World War 2, with visits to the breweries, whose beers were drunk by the troops.
 In Poperinghe we look at the subject of those ‘Shot at Dawn’ and see the Hop Museum.
 In Dixmude we see the Trenches of Death, before we head to the Belgium town of Ypres.
 Between visiting these sites, we visit some of the best local breweries, where we enjoy guided tours and a sampling of the beers!
 We also offer a five day tour, which give guests an insight into the Retreat to Dunkirk and the Battle of Flanders.

-- 3 or 4 nights hotel with continental breakfast
+- 4 nights hotel with continental breakfast

 - Specialist Battlefield Guide